SiebeM03/TwoDark/docs/battle/battle.md

 ## Mechanics

-- Front-line dinos have a higher chance of getting attacked
+- Front-line dinoStats have a higher chance of getting attacked

 ## Other ideas

 1. **([Passive skills](#passive-skills)) Circumstantial boosts**:
-    - Some dinos might have passive abilities which give them boosts in certain circumstances, e.g.:
+    - Some dinoStats might have passive abilities which give them boosts in certain circumstances, e.g.:
       - Spinosaurus: has a water boost when the battle takes place in a water-rich environment
-      - Velociraptor: has a buff when there are multiple dinos of the same species on your team lineup (pack bonus)
+      - Velociraptor: has a buff when there are multiple dinoStats of the same species on your team lineup (pack bonus)